-You set the RTV field to the clustersize you want established for the file to be created.
+\$CREATE You set the RTV field to the clustersize you want established for the file to be created.

-RMS-ll sets the RTV field to the clustersize established for the file when it was created.
+\$OPEN RMS-11 sets the RTV field to the clustersize established for the file when it was created.

 The value in the RTV field must be: